Skip to main content

 Latest developments

-Congo was also one of the co-sponsors for the 2022 UN General Assembly resolution on the TPNW, which called upon ‘all States that have not yet done so to sign, ratify, accept, approve or accede to the Treaty at the earliest possible date.'3
+It was one of the co-sponsors for the 2024 UN General Assembly resolution on the TPNW, which welcomed the Treaty’s entry into force and called upon ‘all States that have not yet done so to sign, ratify, accept, approve or accede to the Treaty at the earliest possible date’.4

 Recommendations

-• Congo should continue to encourage other states to adhere to the TPNW.
+• The Congo should continue to encourage other states to adhere to the TPNW.

 Can you help us update this state profile?
 Send e-mail